diggsweden/open-source-project-template/README.md

 ### Future

-- Mention project excellence additions (extras in the checklist?) - OpenSSF scorecard, Foundation for Public Codes metadata standard and so on.
 - Be somewhat formal in the Open Source Checklist recommendations.
 - Handling DEVELOPMENT.md recommendations?
 - Keep the Swedish translations up-to-date